forkiesassds/YTPpp-fork/README.md

   </p>
 </p>

-## This branch of YTP++ introduces thread sleeping for low end PCs or laptops
-### What is "thread sleeping"?
-Thread sleeping means purposefully waiting between each large operation to alleviate CPU workloads whenever possible.
-However, please be cautious when using plugins as they may use more intensive workloads unless modified to accommodate for thread sleeping as well.
-This branch was made specifically for laptop/battery users, there is nothing special about it other than the fact that it is **a lot** slower than the ``master`` branch.

 ## YTP++ is an iteration of [YTP+](https://github.com/philosophofee/YTPPlus), written in C#.
 ### It includes new features and benefits over the previous iteration, such as: